-For specific information about eligibility and application requirements, see International Applicants - Required Academic Preparation.
+For specific information about eligibility and application requirements, see our International Applicants - How to Apply

 If you applied for graduate study at UCSB during the last application period, and you were admitted but did not register, please contact the admitting department prior to applying again.
-You have to submit a new online graduate application, but it may not be necessary to re-submit everything.
+You have to submit a new online graduate application, but it may not be necessary to re-submit all of your application materials.

 Current UCSB Graduate Students